|

 scientific literature?

-PDS data sets should be cited in the
+PDS data sets should be cited in the same way that

-same way that published research is cited.
-See the
+published research is cited.
+See

 How do I display a PDS image?